coderefinery/testing/content/continuous-integration.md

   ```

   GitHub creates the following file for you in the subfolder `.github/workflows`.
-  Modify the highlited lines according to the action below.
+  Modify the highlighted lines according to the action below.
 This will add a code coverage
   report to new pull requests.
 The if clause restricts this to pull requests, as otherwise
   this action would not have a target to write the reports to.
 On pushes only the unittesting is run.